 - PD Dr Ivar Krumpal at the Institute for Social Science: “New social norms and moral dilemmas as a result of the COVID-19 pandemic”

-- Dr Claudia Lang at the Department of Anthropology: “Digitisation and Mental Health”
+- PD Dr Claudia Lang at the Department of Anthropology: “Digitisation and Mental Health”

 - Professor Solveig Richter at the Institute for Political Science: "Blended Legitimacy: Non-State Authority Groups and the Changing Political Order in Post-Conflict Societies"